achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **HomeKit Integration**
   To enable native control through Apple's Home app and Siri, you can now choose the [HomeKit integration](https://doorman.azon.ai/guide/firmware/homekit) in the configuration assistant.

-- **Pre-Open Commands**
+- **Pre-Open Telegrams**
-   In some setups, it’s necessary to send one or more preparatory commands to select the correct door.
-This feature allows you to define and send a sequence of commands before the `open_door` command is executed.
+   In some setups, it’s necessary to send one or more preparatory telegrams to select the correct door.
+This feature allows you to define and send a sequence of telegrams before the `open_door` telegram is executed.

 - **Door Opener Mode**
-   It is now possible to activate the integrated relay instead of sending a BUS command to open the entrance door.
+   It is now possible to activate the integrated relay instead of sending a BUS telegram to open the entrance door.
    This can be configured using the `Door Opener Mode` setting and is especially useful for older analog systems.

 - **Show Bus Activity via Status LED**